 The Role of Traveler Names in Role-Playing and Immersion

-As players embrace their characters’ identities through their names, they contribute to an evolving narrative that feels alive and responsive.
+As players lean into their characters’ identities through their names, the narrative becomes more dynamic and responsive.

 Tips for Creating a Unique and Memorable Traveler Name